-- Directories, reference books, index compilations, almanacs, exhibition catalogues, or bibliographies with minimal critical content. - Collections of verbatim interviews, pre-published articles, transcripts, or specialized scholarly or conference papers. - Testimonials, personal growth, or self-help books and manuals, including those of a religious, devotional, or spiritual nature. - Travel guides, travel picture books, trivia books, or quiz books. - Books describing how-to techniques including skills, games, sports, gardening, or cookbooks. - Calendars, diaries, journals, agendas, or colouring books. - Educational or scholarly textbooks. - Self-published books or books for which the author receives no royalties or has made a financial contribution toward publication. - Saddle-stitched books, except for picture books for children and poetry books. - Books written by owners or employees of the applicant organization unless these titles represent less than 25% of the publisher's program each year.
+- Directories, reference books, index compilations, almanacs, exhibition catalogues, or bibliographies with minimal critical content. - Collections of verbatim interviews, pre-published articles, transcripts, or specialized scholarly or conference papers. - Testimonials, personal growth, or self-help books and manuals, including those of a religious, devotional, or spiritual nature. - Travel guides, travel picture books, trivia books, or guiz books. - Activity books or books describing how-to techniques including crafts, skills, games, sports, gardening, or cookbooks. - Calendars, diaries, journals, agendas, or colouring books. - Educational or scholarly textbooks.

+- Self-published books or books for which the author receives no royalties or has made a financial contribution toward publication. - Saddle-stitched books, except for picture books for children or poetry books. - Books written by owners or employees of the applicant organization unless these titles represent less than 25% of the publisher's program each year.